snl-dakota/dakota/docs/user/usingdakota/studytypes/sensitivityanalysis.rst

 out unimportant inputs.
 The algorithm is described in detail in :ref:`the PSUADE MOAT documentation <dace:psuade>`.

-At a high level, the method creates a distribution of elementary effects for a single input by computing finite-difference derivative approximations of the partial derivative of the output with respect to the input at random points in the input domain.
+At a high level, the method creates a distribution of elementary effects for each input.
+Elementary effects are computed at random points using forward finite differences with large step sizes.

 From this sample set, the following metrics are computed: